 If you think a drill at a hospital 80 miles away on the wrong day is somehow cause for suspicion of whether or not this explosion is real or the work of the globalists, you're almost certainly past the point of getting back to reality.

-The reporters, while their guests were talking, getting messages in their ears, and I saw the adrenaline rush, like when you catch burglars in your house or something.
+Five minutes after we broke this yesterday at noon central, high noon, I walked out and had three TVs on, two in here and one in the pantry, in the break room, and I watched CNN and MSNBC, the reporters while their guests were talking, getting messages in their ears, and I saw the adrenaline rush, like when you catch burglars in your house or something.

 And I knew what was about to come out of their mouth, and I ran back in here and I said, watch this.

-And I knew what they were going to say next out of their mouth, because live time, they were listening to us just five minutes later.
+And I knew what they were going to say next out of their mouth because live time they were listening to us just five minutes later.

-And Blitzer goes, they've now arrested a suspect, and they've got photos.
+And Blitzer goes, they've now arrested a suspect and they've got photos.

-They're going to be releasing photos.
+They're going to be releasing photos very soon.

 And I went on air and I said, I just saw them freak out.